dcos/dcos-docs/1.7/usage/repo.md

 ## <a name="listing"></a>Listing repositories

-To see which package repositories are currently configured, enter this CLI command:
+To see which package repositories are currently installed, enter this CLI command:

 ```bash
 $ dcos package repo list